cronky/InferESG/frontend/README.md

 # Frontend

-UI service for interfacing with InferGPT.
+UI service for interfacing with InferESG.

 ## Set up